Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: A geometric lemma

-The subgroup $H_{[s]}\subset G$ is non-trivial, and hence there exists from integer $j\leq s$ such that the image of $H_{[s]}$ under the projection $G\to G_j$ be non-trivial; this means that this projection must be equal to~$G_j$ since all~$G_i$ are almost simple.
-Up to reordering these factors, we may assume that the projection of $H_{[s]}$ on~$G_s$ is surjective.
+The subgroup $H_{[s]}\subset G$ is non-trivial, and hence there exists some integer $j\leq s$ such that the image of $H_{[s]}$ under the projection $G\to G_j$ is non-trivial; this means that this image must be equal to~$G_j$ since all~$G_i$ are almost simple.
+Up to reordering the factors, we may assume that the projection of $H_{[s]}$ on~$G_s$ is surjective.

-If $g_s\geq i$, then we are done since we then have $\dim(I)\geq \dim(H_{[s]})\geq \dim(G_s)=d_s\geq i$.
+If $d_s\geq i$, then we are done since we then have $\dim(H_{[s]})\geq \dim(G_s)=d_s\geq i$.
 We therefore assume now that $d_s<i$.

 Let $G'=G_1\times \cdots \times G_{s-1}$ and $i'=i-d_s$.
 The dimension of~$G'$ is $d'=d-d_s$.
 We have $1\leq i'\leq d'$ and $d-i=d'-i'$.
 Each $J\subset [s-1]$ with $\dim(G'_J)>d'-i'=d-i$ is an element of $\mcE_i$.
 By induction, applied to the subgroups $H_J$ for $J\in \mcE_{i'}$, the subgroup $H'$ of $G'$ generated by all $H_J$ has dimension $\geq i'=i-d_s$.